 Why Trump won: Democrats have a coalition, Republicans have an ecosystem

-Americans preferred the vice president’s policies, but her campaign messaging was overwhelmed by a titanic far-right ecosystem that Democratic elites refused to counteract
+Americans preferred the vice president’s policies, but her campaign messaging was overwhelmed by a titanic far-right ecosystem that the center-to-left refused to counteract

 This essay is the ninth in a series called “How This Happened,” examining larger trends in recent American political history and how they manifest in today’s politics.
 Please subscribe to receive future installments.